Netherthong: History

+Civil parish

+Netherthong was formerly a township and chapelry in the parish of Almondbury, from 1866 Netherthong was a civil parish in its own right, on 1 April 1921 the parish was abolished and merged with Holmfirth.
+In 1911 the parish had a population of 867.

 Community

 The village school, of 214 mixed pupils, is Netherthong Primary.
 Ofsted's last full inspection of December 2012 rated the school Grade 1 (Outstanding) in all areas and overall effectiveness.

 Netherthong parish church is All Saints', built between 1829–30 by Leeds architect Robert Dennis Chantrell and remodelled in 1877 by William Swinden Barber.
 The church is part of the Upper Holme Valley Team Ministry (benefice), and within the Diocese of Leeds.

 There are two public houses: The Clothiers, and The Cricketers in nearby Deanhouse.
 There is a village shop and newsagent which is part of the Londis chain, and a post box on Giles Street.